-First, what is a labor dispute?
-Why such actions arise in a work place?
-Many times, you may have heard about closures of certain establishment or a company due to workers strike where employees and management are in the midst of cooling off period.
-Employees complain about the condition of their employment, fringe benefits, hours of work, tenure and wages, management is bombarded with unsatisfied and unhappy faces of their employees and operation is extremely interrupted.
-Yes, this is an example of what labor dispute means.
+First, what are labor disputes?
+Why such actions arise in the workplace?
+Many times, you may have heard about closures of certain establishments or a company due to workers’ strikes.
+This where employees and management are in the midst of a cooling-off period.
+Employees complain about the conditions of their employment.
+Be this the fringe benefits, hours of work, tenure, and wages.
+Management is bombarded with unsatisfied and unhappy faces of their employees, and operations are interrupted.
+Yes, this is an example of what a labor dispute means.

 In Thailand, there is an existing law about labor disputes.
 This is the Labor Relations Act B.E.
 2518 (A.D.
 1975).
-This Act discusses procedures for labor negotiations, resolution of demands between employers and employees, and mediation by the Department of Labor Protection and Welfare officials, or arbitration by the Labor Relations Committee.
+This Act discusses procedures for labor negotiations, resolution of demands between employers and employees.
+It also covers mediation by the Department of Labor Protection and Welfare officials or arbitration by the Labor Relations Committee.

-Labor dispute is inevitable in any work place.
-In case such action concerning the condition of employment arises, the complaining party must submit a written notice on the other.
-Settlement will then take place.
+The labor dispute is inevitable in any workplace.
+In case such action concerning the employment contract arises.
+The complaining party must submit a written notice on the other.
+The settlement will then take place.

-The first stage of settlement will be the direct negotiation wherein the two parties, employer and employee will talk about the complaint through their duly authorized representatives.
+Now, the first stage of the settlement will be the direct negotiation wherein the two parties.
+Employer and employee will talk about the complaint through their duly authorized representatives.
 If both parties will not settle on something, the argument is referred to the Conciliation Officer, who will mediate the argument.
 If mediation fails, both parties may refer the problem to arbitration by one or more arbitrators.
-If the employer could not decide for a lockout, the employees can go on strike.
+Also if the employer could not decide on a lockout, the employees can go on strike.
 However, this action is subject to restrictions on some businesses, as provided by the Labor Relations Act.

 Labor unions may be formed by employees within the same company (except state enterprises) or doing similar work, regardless of the number of employers according to the Labor Relations Act.
 Employees whose objective is to protect their employment benefits and interests can establish unions.
 This will also promote good relations among employees as well as between employer and employees.